Chuck Brown: Artistry and legacy

+He influenced other go-go bands such as Trouble Funk, Experience Unlimited(EU), Rare Essence, Hot Cold Sweat, Junk Yard Band, AM/FM, Slug-Go, Redds & the Boys, Anwan Glover, the Backyard Band, and Little Benny and the Masters.

 Awards and honors

 Brown was a recipient of a 2005 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States' highest honor in the folk and traditional arts.

-In 2009, the 1900 block of 7th Street NW, in Northwest Washington, D.C., between Florida Avenue and T Street was renamed Chuck Brown Way in his honor.
+In 2009, the 1900 block of 7th Street NW, in Northwest Washington, D.C., between Florida Avenue and T Street, was renamed Chuck Brown Way in his honor.